 Database of Political Institutions (DPI).
 Data on the political institutions and regime characteristics of countries from 1975.

 Data Planet.
 Access to data points from local, state and international governments and organizations.
 Allows for customization of the data by selecting subjects, variable of interest, charts and maps.

 Democracy Times Series Data.
 Contains data on the social, economic and political characteristics of 191 nations with over 600 variables from 1971.

 The Macro Data Guide.
-Amazing and close to comprehensive guide to macro data broken down by country and topic.
-Includes the following subcategories for politics.
+Comprehensive guide to macro data broken down by country and topic.
+Includes the following subcategories.

 Political Terror Scale.
 Codes countries on human-rights and the rule of law, based on reports from Amnesty International and the U.S. State Department.

 PRS Group Country Data.
 Political risk data for countries from 1980 with data on bureaucracy, corruption, civil disorders, ethnic tensions, poverty, inflation, terrorism, etc.

 RAND Database of Worldwide Terrorism Incidents.
 Records terrorist incidents that occurred from 1968-2009.